 - oxycodone.

-PC 4573 also applies if you have been arrested and then try to smuggle drugs into jail.1
+Common defendants in these cases are jail visitors trying to sneak drugs to inmates.
+PC 4573 also applies if you have been arrested and then tried to smuggle drugs into your jail.2

 Example: Helen is arrested for soliciting prostitution in L.A.
 Helen knows she has an MDMA pill hidden in her bra.
 When Helen gets booked, the jail official finds the pill during the strip search.
 Since Helen knowingly tried to sneak drugs into jail, she faces a PC 4573 charge in addition to the prostitution charge that got her arrested.

-The statute says that you can bring a drug into a jail/prison if you are authorized to do so by the person in charge of the facility.
-Therefore, a defense under this section is to say that you acted with this authorization.
+You committed no crime by taking drugs into a jail/prison if you were authorized to do so by the person in charge of the facility.

 - two years,